 Market and Model

-This being MINI, there's a huge amount of personalisation options, so you might well indulge in body stripes, a John Cooper Works spoiler, contrasting mirrors and LED headlights.
+This being MINI, there's a huge amount of personalisation options, so you might well indulge in body stripes, a John Cooper Works spoiler and contrasting mirrors.
 You can also choose from technology such as a head-up display, MINI Navigation System, MINI Connect and traffic sign recognition.
 Standard safety fittings include front and side airbags as well as curtain airbags for the front and rear seats, automatic passenger airbag deactivation and front and rear ISOFIX child seat mounts.

 Cost of Ownership

 As you might expect with BMW pulling the strings in the background, this MINI Cooper S features some faintly otherworldly efficiency measures.
-The quoted fuel economy figure is an excellent 49.6mpg, which is quite some going for a turbocharged petrol-engined hot hatch.
-That pips the Peugeot 208 GTI and Ford Fiesta ST's 47.9mpg and easily betters the Clio Renaultsport's 44.8mpg.
-Emissions are lower than these key rivals too, with the Cooper S emitting just 133g/km.
+The quoted fuel economy figure is an excellent 47.1mpg for the 3-door version, which is quite some going for a turbocharged petrol-engined hot hatch.
+That pips the Clio Renaultsport's 44.8mpg.
+Emissions are lower than some key rivals too, with the 3-door Cooper S emitting just 138g/km.

 The MINIMALISM suite of environmental technologies include a shift-point display function on manual cars, brake energy recuperation and need-oriented control of the fuel pump, coolant pump and other ancillary units.
 It's all very clever.

-While I'm yet to be convinced that this generation MINI Cooper S is as pretty a car as its predecessor, there can be no doubt that it's a better all-rounder.
+While I'm yet to be convinced that today's MINI Cooper S is as pretty a car earlier generation versions, there can be no doubt that it's a better all-rounder.
 It's more spacious, better built, features some fascinating technical features and seems to have been engineered to offer more driving fun on one hand and lower bills on the other.
-Just make sure you don't fit huge alloy wheels to it as it rides firmly already and the automatic gearbox isn't the best idea MINI has ever come up with.
-It's just as well the manual is a cracker.
+Just make sure you don't fit huge alloy wheels to it as it rides firmly already.
+The key change with this revised version is that an automatic gearbox is now a credible option thanks to the additon of that more sophisticated Steptronic 7-speeder.

-You could pay £18,000 for a Fiesta ST and I think the Ford would be purer, more focused experience on a back lane.
-Alternatively, you could also pay £19,000 for a Peugeot 208 GTI and get a car that's more comfortable and relaxing.
-Smack in the middle of those two is the Cooper S and its appeal lies somewhere between them too.
+You could pay a little less for a Fiesta ST and I think the Ford would be purer, more focused experience on a back lane.
+Alternatively, you could also pay similar money for a Peugeot 208 GTI and get a car that's more comfortable and relaxing.
+Smack in the middle of those two is the Cooper S - and its appeal lies somewhere between them too.
 If you want a big serving of fun but like to see where your money has been spent, it's a decent choice.